 WELCOME TO ORÇUN SELÇUK’S ACADEMIC WEBSITE

 I am a Visiting Assistant Professor of Political Science at Luther College, Iowa.
 I have a Political Science Ph.D. from Florida International University (FIU).
 My research broadly focuses on populism, polarization, and democratization from a cross-regional perspective.
-I am also a passionate teacher who has taught comparative politics and first-year-writing courses at for the past three years.
+I am also a passionate instructor who has taught Comparative Politics, International Relations, and first-year-writing courses for the past five years.

-At FIU, I taught Introduction to Comparative Politics, Politics of Latin America, Politics of South America, and first-year-writing courses at the undergraduate level.
-At Luther College, I currently teach Global Politics, Democratization, Latin American Politics, Research Methods, and Model United Nations.
-Previously, I worked as teaching assistants for courses on the Politics of Latin America, the Middle East, the United States, and Russia.
+During my time at FIU, I had taught Introduction to Comparative Politics, Politics of Latin America, Politics of South America, and first-year-writing courses at the undergraduate level.
+I also worked as teaching assistants for courses on the Politics of Latin America, the Middle East, the United States, and Russia.
 Based on faculty nominations, I won the Best Political Science Teaching Assistant Award in 2017.

-On this website, you can find my latest CV, publications, pictures from research trips, and teaching documents.
+On this website, you can find my latest CV, publications, and pictures from research trips.